dgaydukov/cert-aws/files/sa.md

 TLD Server will find IP address of second level domain, but if you are using third or more level domain it will contact Domain Level Name Server to get IP address of third or more level domain.

 ###### RDS
 RDS (Relational Database Service) - aws managed service, that make it easy install/operate relational database in the cloud.
-* you can easily scale compute resources or storage associated with your db
+It helps easily scale compute resources or storage associated with your db, simplifies replication. if you want to import data you have to:
-* it's easy to update db software
-* it simplifies replication
-if you want to import data you have to
 * dump data to you local machine
 * copy dump to some ec2 in same vpc
 * pump data into rds from ec2
-There are 2 ways to backup
+There are 2 ways to backup:
-* automatic backup - snapshots takes by RDS daily, retained for limited period (by default 7 days) First snapshot contains full db instance, subsequent - incremental taking only what has been changed Volume snapshot - take daily during backup window + store transaction logs every 5 min - this allow for point-in-time recovery
+* automatic backup - snapshots takes by RDS daily, retained for limited period (by default 7 days).
+First snapshot contains full db instance, subsequent - incremental taking only what has been changed.
+Volume snapshot - take daily during backup window + store transaction logs every 5 min - this allow for point-in-time recovery.
 If you disable automatic backup and then re-enable it, you will be able to recover point-in-time starting from the time when you re-enable automatic backup
-* manual backup - full snapshot taken by user at any time manually (recover to the time when snapshot was taken) You can recover snapshot on the moment taken or by  (cause rds keeps db change logs) multi-AZ (failover) - HA:
+* manual backup - full snapshot taken by user at any time manually (recover to the time when snapshot was taken). multi-AZ (failover) for HA:
 * primary - you main db that performs read/write
 * standby - replica db that has most recent updates from primary.
 You can't use it for reads, the only purpose is failover - when primary fails, your standby becomes primary, so you won't even notice failure.
 Replication is synchronous.
 You have no control for standby, so you can't promote it to be read replica.
 Since Aurora stores data across 3 AZ, if master is failed, it would automatically recreated in another AZ, so for aurora you don't need to set up stand-by replica.
-Read replica (replica db only for reading) - horizontal scaling:
+Read replica (replica db only for reading) for horizontal scaling:
 * write to master and read from replica
 * can be cross-AZ and cross-region
 * implemented using db (mysql or other) native asynchronous replication, that's why lag can occur, comparing with multi-AZ replication (synchronous replication)
 * can be promoted to become master database.
-Enhanced monitoring - allows you to view all metrics with 1 sec granularity RDS Proxy - database proxy that helps
+Enhanced monitoring - allows you to view all metrics with 1 sec granularity.
+Get current database `SELECT DATABASE() FROM DUAL;`.
+RDS Proxy - database proxy that helps:
-* pooling & sharing db connections (useful for serverless, when you constantly open and close connections``)
+* pooling & sharing db connections (useful for serverless, when you constantly open and close connections)
 * reduce db failover time for 66%
 * enforce IAM access to db
 When you reboot you can option to restart rds in new AZ